Reynardine Home Jugs Home Contact Us

 Dick Henrywood

 The famous Minton firm of Stoke produced a wide range of sprigged and relief-moulded jugs and other wares from 1830 through to at least 1879.
-Twenty-nine different designs are recorded below and the firm used a numbering system which covered most of them.
+Forty-three different designs are recorded below and the firm used a numbering system which covered most of them.
 Originally the numbers appeared on a moulded scrollmark along with the cursive inital M, but this was eventually discontinued in favour of a simple impressed number.
 They indicate not only the main design but also variations in colouring.
 The firm did not normally title these wares, the only exceptions being "The Two Drivers" and "Waverley" (and the two "Society of Arts" designs), so titles have been adopted, where appropriate preferring names already in circulation.
 This is very much a work in progress and changes will be incorporated as new information becomes available.
 It is also intended to add images although that will take time.
 Contributions of new or amended information and (particularly) good images would be very welcome.
 Numbers recorded to date include:

 Number Design Colour